 If you or your loved one is accused of shoplifting, then you need to seek legal counsel to combat your charges.
 At The Gonzalez Law Group, we have years of experience taking different criminal defense cases including theft crimes.
 When you come over to our firm, we’ll make sure to take a look at your case and give our honest perspective on it.
-Our firm understands that this incident can involve your children or your family, and it’s a critical time for you right now.
+Our shoplifting defense attorneys understand that this incident can involve your children or your family, and it’s a critical time for you right now.
 If we take your case inside our firm, we’ll work together to create a plan of action and represent you against authorities.
 We value communication above anything else and will never leave you in the dark.
 Call our office in Houston, TX at (832) 530-4070.

 The shoplifting offense is one offense that’s described under the umbrella of theft offenses under the law.
 Penal Code §31.03 classifies theft as meeting the following: